alexandres/lexvec/README.md

 ### External Memory

 By default, LexVec stores the sparse matrix being factorized in-memory.
 This can be a problem if your training corpus is large and your system memory limited.
-We suggest you first try using the in-memory implementation.
-If you run into Out-Of-Memory issues, try this External Memory approximation.
+We suggest you first try using the in-memory implementation, which achieves higher scores in evaluations.
+If you run into Out-Of-Memory issues, try this External Memory approximation (not as accurate as in-memory; read [paper](https://arxiv.org/pdf/1606.01283v1) for details).

 `$ env OUTPUTDIR=output ./external_memory_lexvec.sh -corpus somecorpus -dim 300 ...exactsameoptionsasinmemory`